YimingYAN/linSolve/README.md

 where A is symmetric matrix.

 ###How to Use
-1. Add source codes of the solver you would like to use (eg, MA27) to its corresponding folder; for details see the Section "Add Scource Codes".
+1. Add source codes of the solver you would like to use (eg, MA27) to its corresponding folder; for details see Section "Add Scource Codes".
 2. In your code, add headers

   ```#include "linSolve.h"```